 3. 1 letter of recommendation, sealed and signed by the teacher of your choice

 4. an essay on the profession you plan to pursue in college and how, through that profession, you will work with children and have an impact on their lives.

-MAS County Employee Scholarship Program Mississippi Association of Supervisors County Employee Scholarship Program is a program that benefits high school seniors entering their freshman year of college in 2018.
-Students with an immediate relative (parent, stepparent, grandparent, step-grandparent, legal guardian or spouse) currently working for or retired from a Mississippi county are eligible to apply.
+MAS County Employee Scholarship Program Mississippi Association of Supervisors County Employee Scholarship Program is a program that benefits high school seniors entering their freshman year of college in 2024.
+Students with an immediate relative (parent, stepparent, grandparent, step-grandparent, legal guardian, aunt, uncle, etc.) currently working for or retired from a Mississippi county are eligible to apply.
 (Immediate relatives of county elected officials are not eligible.)

-For the 2017-18 school year, MAS will award up to 2 $500 scholarships per county to family members of county employees, according to the level of participation by the county in MAS-sponsored programs.
-You can pick up a packet in Mrs. Barrier's room.
-The packets include the eligibility requirements and instructions for submitting applications.
+For the 2023-2024 school year, MAS will award up to 2 $500 scholarships per county to family members of county employees, according to the level of participation by the county in MAS-sponsored programs.
 For more information please visit the website http://www.mssupervisors.org/scholarship-program.
-Applications must be submitted ot the MAS office no later than March 1, 2018 .
+Applications must be submitted to the MAS office no later than February 1, 2024.

 APPLY ONLINE TODAY! • The MDCC Alumni & Foundation, Inc. will award over $80,000 in privately-funded student scholarships next year.

 New and returning students can apply for scholarships ONLINE by visiting https://mdcc.awardspring.com/.